-The SPI module consists of a 16-bit shift register, SPIxSR (where x = 1 or 2), used for shifting data in and out, and a buffer register, SPIxBUF.
-Two control registers, SPIxCON1 and SPIxCON2, configure the module.
-The SPIxSR register is not accessible by user software.
-A status register, SPIxSTAT, indicates various status conditions.
+Each SPI module consists of a 16-bit shift register, SPIxSR (where x = 1 or 2), used for shifting data in and out, and a buffer register, SPIxBUF.
+A control register, SPIxCON, configures the module.
+Additionally, a Status register, SPIxSTAT, indicates various status conditions.

-The serial interface consists of 4 pins: SDIx (serial data input), SDOx (serial data output), SCKx (shift clock input or output), and SSx (active-low slave select).
+The serial interface consists of 4 pins: SDIx (serial data input), SDOx (serial data output), SCKx (shift clock input or output), and $\overline{SSx}$ (active low slave select).

-In Master mode operation, SCK is a clock output but in Slave mode, it is a clock input.
+In Master mode operation, SCK is a clock output, but in Slave mode, it is a clock input.

-A series of eight (8) or sixteen (16) clock pulses shift out bits from the SPIxSR to SDOx pin and simultaneously shift in data from SDIx pin.
+A series of eight (8) or sixteen (16) clock pulses shifts out bits from the SPIxSR to SDOx pin and simultaneously shifts in data from SDIx pin.
 An interrupt is generated when the transfer is complete and the corresponding interrupt flag bit (SPI1IF or SPI2IF) is set.
 This interrupt can be disabled through an interrupt enable bit (SPI1IE or SPI2IE).